The Missing Piece

 What's Next

 In the next chapter, you'll map the logical structure of your cloud — reading the arrows that connect each element and identifying exactly where those assumptions can be challenged.
-You can work through it on your own or with a collegaue, at your own pace.
+You can work through it on your own or with a colleague, at your own pace.

 Support for this step